mne-tools/mne-python/README.rst

 About
 =====

-pyfiff is a python module for reading and writing the fif files produced by Neuromag MEG systems.
+MNE is a python module for processing MEG and EEG data;

 It is mainly a reimplementation of the Matlab code written by Matti Hämäläinen.